 - How much data you use while connected to the VPN server.

 - When you connect to the VPN server.

 But none of that information allows your ISP to compromise your privacy by seeing which sites you browse, so that’s good news.

 VPNs encrypt your connection to a website, but they can’t encrypt what you do on those sites.
 The owner of that website will still be able to see what you type, upload, or download.
 For example, a VPN can’t prevent Facebook from seeing a picture you upload or Twitter from reading one of your Tweets.

 What Are VPN Clients?

-A VPN client (also called a VPN app) is software you download and install on your device and use to connect to a VPN server.
+A VPN client is a software you download and install on your device and use to connect to a VPN server.
+It’s also called a VPN app.
 The VPN client communicates with the VPN server to establish the encrypted VPN connection.

 What Are VPN Servers?